-The final project report is to be submitted by 12pm (noon) Thursday of week 13.
+The final project report is to be submitted by 12pm (noon) Thursday week 3 of term 2.
 This is done by uploading the report via Moodle as a pdf formatted file.
 The project report must be individually written even for cases where a group of students work on the same topic.
 If your supervisor or assessor specifically requests a printed copy of your report, please make one and hand it to them directly (but you still also need to upload your report).